sony/x590schema/README.md

 ## This Repository
 This repository has
 * a X.590 schema (see Usage below)
 * Support for a tool to verify the schema (e.g., when modifying it), which requires the tool from https://github.com/sourcemeta/jsonschema.
 See `Makefile`.
+And thanks to Juan Cruz Viotti (https://github.com/jviotti) for assistance with the tool.
 * A (simple) python tool to demonstrate signature generation, see the `signing` directory.

 ## About X.590